Fast Approximate Dynamic Programming for Infinite-Horizon Markov Decision Processes: VI in primal domain

 Indeed, $\dpo$ is $\gamma$-contractive in the infinity-norm, i.e., $\norm{\dpo J_1 - \dpo J_2}_{\infty} \leq \gamma \norm{J_1 - J_2}_{\infty}$ \cite[Prop.~1.2.4]{Bertsekas07}.
 This property then gives rise to the VI algorithm $J_{k+1} = \dpo J_k$ which converges to $J\opt$ as $k \ra \infty$, for arbitrary initialization $J_0$.
 Moreover, assuming that the composition $J \circ \dynw$ (for each $w$) and the cost $\cost$ are jointly convex in the state and input variables, $\dpo$ also preserves convexity \cite[Prop.~3.3.1]{Bertsekas09}.

-For numerical implementation of VI, we need to address three issues.
+For the numerical implementation of VI, we need to address three issues.
 First, we need to compute the expectation in~\eqref{eq:DP op}.
-In order to simplify the exposition and include the computational cost of this operation explicitly, we consider disturbances with finite support in this study:
+To simplify the exposition and include the computational cost of this operation explicitly, we consider disturbances with finite support in this study:

 \begin{As}[Disturbance with finite support] The disturbance $w$ has a finite support $\setd{W} \subset \R^l$ with a given probability mass function (p.m.f.) $p: \setd{W} \ra [0,1]$. \end{As}

 Under the preceding assumption, we have $\EE_w J\big(\dynw(x,u,w)\big) = \sum_{w \in \setd{W}} p(w) \cdot J\big(\dynw(x,u,w)\big)$.\footnote{ Indeed, $\setd{W}$ can be considered as a finite approximation of the true support $\setc{W}$ of the disturbance.
 Moreover, one can consider other approximation schemes, such as Monte Carlo simulation, for this expectation operation.} The second and more important issue is that the optimization problem~\eqref{eq:DP op} is infinite-dimensional for the continuous state space $\setc{X}$.
 This renders the exact implementation of VI impossible, except for a few cases with available closed-form solutions.
 A common solution to this problem is to deploy a sample-based approach, accompanied by a function approximation scheme.
 To be precise, for a finite subset $\setd{X}$ of $\setc{X}$, at each iteration $k=0,1,\ldots$, we take the discrete function $\disc{J}_k: \setd{X} \ra \R$ as the input, and compute the discrete function $\disc{J}_{k+1} = \disc{\left[\dpo \lerp{\disc{J}_k}\right]}: \setd{X}\ra \R$, where $\lerp{\disc{J}_k}: \setc{X} \ra \R$ is an extension of $\disc{J}_k$.\footnote{ The extension can be considered as a generic parametric approximation $\wh{J}_{\theta_k}:\setc{X}\ra\R$, where the parameters $\theta_k$ are computed using regression, i.e., by fitting $\wh{J}_{\theta_k}$ to the data points $\disc{J}_k:\setd{X}\ra\R$.} Finally, for each $x \in \setd{X}$, we have to solve the minimization problem in~\eqref{eq:DP op} over the control input.
 Since this minimization problem is often a difficult, non-convex problem, a common approximation again involves enumeration over a discretization $\setd{U} \subset \setc{U}$ of the input space.